wesbaker/category_select/README.md

 Change Log
 ----------

+- 1.2
+	- Added option for multiple categories select (thanks to Brandon Kelly)
 - 1.1.5
 	- Added check for invalid category groups
 	- Sorting the category name list on a per category group basis